Nick Jones Therapy

 Group members participate in each other's therapy as much as their own, and this is often an important and rewarding part of the experience.
 There is no time limit for how long people can be in a psychotherapy group, and people can participate for between a few months a few years.

 Lastly, it is not uncommon for people to feel that group therapy would be less useful than individual therapy, or is a cheaper and therefore less valuable process.
-I find the opposite to be true, and the presence and engagement of peers, rather than one therapist, within a therapy group can be incredibly strengthening and liberating.
+I find the opposite to be true: the presence and engagement of peers, rather than one therapist, within a therapy group can be incredibly strengthening and liberating.

 If you feel group therapy might be helpful for you, or you'd like to know more about it, do feel free to get in touch.